anjuprema/CO2EmissionCalculator/README.md

 Ensure you have the following installed:
 Java 11 → All dependencies require Java 11.
 Verify installation using > `java -version`
 Maven 3 → Verify installation using > `mvn -v`
-OpenRouteService API Key → Get one at [https://openrouteservice.org/sign-up/](https://openrouteservice.org/sign-up/)
+OpenRouteService API Key → You can get one at [https://openrouteservice.org/sign-up/](https://openrouteservice.org/sign-up/)

 ## Installation
 # Setup